 Here is a list of interview questions for teachers commonly asked by International Schools.
-Writing a great CV and Cover Letter is only the first part, preparing for your interview will give you confidence and ensure you are presenting your best self.
+Writing a great CV and Cover Letter is only the first part of securing your perfect teaching job, preparing for your interview will give you confidence and ensure you are presenting your best self.
 You should prepare and be ready to answer interview questions like these before sitting down with any perspective new employer / school.

 Remember to keep your answers concise.
-Answer the questions but don’t go on and on.
+Answer the questions but don’t ramble.
 If you are unsure whether you’ve answered the question to their satisfaction then simply ask – would you like me to expand on that or provide another example?
 Try to frame your responses in a way that tells a specific story from your teaching past.
 This will help demonstrate that you have the necessary experience and good habits for a job.
-Focus on specific examples from your past where you demonstrated these habits and skills because it is the best way to illustrate what you will do in a similar situation in the future.
+Focus on specific examples from your past where you demonstrated these habits and skills as this is the best way to illustrate what you will do in a similar situation in the future.
 This is generally referred to as a Behavioral Interview.

 Interview Questions About Your Experience In The Classroom: